Chinese immigration to Puerto Rico: Spanish immigration restrictions

-In the early 1860s, José Julián Acosta, when commenting on Fray Íñigo Abbad y Lasierra's written history of Puerto Rico (which recorded events until the latter part of the 18th century), wrote a footnote in which he praises the local Spanish government for rejecting a proposal that would have allowed Chinese laborers to come to Puerto Rico from Trinidad and Tobago and Suriname.
+In the early 1860s, Acosta, when commenting on Fray Íñigo Abbad y Lasierra's written history of Puerto Rico (which recorded events until the latter part of the 18th century), wrote a footnote in which he praises the local Spanish government for rejecting a proposal that would have allowed Chinese laborers to come to Puerto Rico from Trinidad and Tobago and Suriname.
 These restrictions were lifted in the latter part of the century.
+In 1865, a commission led by Acosta, Segundo Ruiz Belvis, Francisco Mariano Quiñones and Manuel Zeno Correa agreed that bringing in Chinese workers would not be favorable.
+The former argued that those brought in as prisoners from Samaná had been committing crimes punished by the death penalty at an extraordinary rate.
+A questionnaire also displayed the negative perception of the Spanish authorities towards the group.
+The topic would be touched upon again during the late 1870s, when rumors began circulating that an attempt to bring Chinese workers was underway or that a group was coming in from Cuba.